 Beginning with the Marc Rich cases while he was an AUSA (for those who can remember that far back), Rick has handled many high-profile representations, including dealing with the press as appropriate.
 Those matters include conducting an internal investigation for a U.S. Senator and representing the Senator in connection with a grand jury investigation, representing high-level White House officials in connection with criminal and congressional investigations arising from the Whitewater and Monica Lewinsky investigations, and representing Prof. Alan Dershowitz in connection with a defamation case in Florida.

-Rick is currently the Chair of the American Bar Association (ABA) Standing Committee on Lawyers Professional Liability.
-He works regularly with students and faculty members of the University of North Carolina School of Law, where he is the co-director of the Supreme Court Program, which operates as a clinic in which students assist in preparing submissions to the United States Supreme Court.
+Rick is an Adjunct Professor at the University of North Carolina School of Law, where he is the co-director of the Supreme Court Program, which operates as a clinic in which students assist in preparing submissions to the United States Supreme Court.
 From 2003 to 2017, Rick was an Adjunct Instructor in Trial Advocacy at the University of Virginia School of Law.

 - Obtained grant of a writ of certiorari by the United States Supreme Court and continues as counsel of record at the merits stage in a pending case raising important issues under the Double Jeopardy Clause.
 McElrath v State of Georgia, Case No. 22-721.